fex01/thesis-ws/README.md

     - Click on the username and select `Create access key`.
 Note that although temporary credentials are recommended for heightened security, permanent credentials are deemed sufficient for the purpose of this guide.
 Ensure that you store the `Access key` and `Secret access key` in a secure location.

-4. **Local CLI Configuration**: Lastly, configure your local AWS CLI via the `aws configure` command.
-You will be prompted to enter the `Access key ID` and `Secret access key` generated earlier, as well as your preferred AWS region (e.g., `eu-west-3`).
-This action will create `~/.aws/credentials` and `~/.aws/config` files, completing the setup.
+4. **Local CLI Configuration** (Optional): Configure the local AWS CLI with the `aws configure` command, if required for your environment outside of the [DevContainer](#devcontainer).
+This step involves entering the `Access key ID` and `Secret access key` from earlier, and selecting your preferred AWS region (e.g., `eu-west-3`).
+It results in the creation of `~/.aws/credentials` and `~/.aws/config` files.
+Note that this step is not necessary if the credentials are solely for use within the DevContainer.

 #### AWS Host Configuration Integration